prestonyun/INL-NumbersTask/README.md

 The delay between each displayed number can be edited in the BackEnd.java file.

-Sequences are contained in groups of 5 numbers, and 40% of groups contain a 3-in-a-row even or odd sequence.
 Each program runs for 12 minutes, after a 15 second countdown.

 In the examples folder, there are three executable jar files: